12urenloop/STROLL/setup_espressobin.md

 4. Update apt: `apt-get update && apt-get upgrade`

-5. Install requirements `apt-get install bluez git`
+5. Install requirements `apt-get install bluez git netcat-traditional`

 6. Clone this repo with git.

-7. Setup systemd to start this at boot
+7. Setup systemd to start the scanner service at boot: `cp STROLL/scanner.service /etc/systemd/system` and enable it: `systemctl enable scanner`.

+ 8. Configure the IP address and port of CVC in `client.sh`

+ 9. TODO: bridge setup